Description

 Here is a list of recommended units with proven accuracy and reliability:

-– any Power2Max, SRM, Quarq spider based meters
+– Power2Max, SRM, Quarq spider based meters

 – All dual sided Favero Assioma (including Duo Shi) or Pro MX pedals, Wahoo Powerlink pedals, Garmin Rally pedals